warleysr/ankipa/README.md

 ## Settings
 In the settings besides the API configs you will find some other options:
-- **Field index:** it represents which card field will be used as text source for the pronunciation assessment.
-If you have a card with `Front` an `Back`, `0` represents the front and `1` the back.
-If you have more than 2 fields in your flashcard you can increase this following the same logic.
+- **Card fields:** a comma separated list of the fields to be used as text source for evaluating the pronunciation, prioritazed by order.
+If none of them be found the first one will be used.
+The field names are case sensitive.
 - **Timeout:** how many seconds a pronunciation assessment can last
 - **Phoneme system:** only for en-US/GB, it defines how the syllables will be shown
 - **Shortcut:** your preferred shortcut to start recording your voice